sosa1111/EasyCRUD/backend/Readme.md

 To keep the application running in the background, you can use nohup or a similar method.
 Ex: nohup java -jar target/spring-backend-v1.jar > app.log 2>&1 &

+### Step 6: check whether its running or not
+ps aux | grep spring-backend-v1.jar